mui/mui-x/docs/data/charts/getting-started/getting-started.md

 ## Axis management

-MUI X Charts are flexible when it comes to axis management: they support multiple-axis charts with any combination of scales and ranges.
+MUI X Charts have a flexible approach to axis management, supporting multiple-axis charts with any combination of scales and ranges.

-See the [Axis doc](/x/react-charts/axis/) for more details.
+Visit the [Axis page](/x/react-charts/axis/) for more details.

 ## Styling

-The Charts library follows the same styling patterns as other MUI component libraries, such as Material UI.
+MUI X Charts follows the Material UI styling and features all of the customization tools you'd find there, making tweaking charts as straightforward as designing buttons.

-See the [Styling doc](/x/react-charts/styling/) for details.
+Visit the [Styling page](/x/react-charts/styling/) for more details.